timocov/dts-bundle-generator/README.md

 ## Known limitations

 1. All your types should have different names inside a bundle.
-If you have 2 `interface Options {}` they will be merged by `TypeScript` and you will get wrong definitions.
+If you have 2 `interface Options {}` they will be merged by `TypeScript` and you will get wrong definitions (see https://github.com/timocov/dts-bundle-generator/issues/116 and https://github.com/timocov/dts-bundle-generator/issues/130)
+1. Importing and exporting with renaming in modules outside of entry points is limited/not supported as yet (see https://github.com/timocov/dts-bundle-generator/issues/184)

 [ci-img]: https://github.com/timocov/dts-bundle-generator/workflows/CI%20Test/badge.svg?branch=master
 [ci-link]: https://github.com/timocov/dts-bundle-generator/actions?query=branch%3Amaster